AnirudhVIyer/Advanced-Project-QLORA-Tensor-Parallelism/Experiment-2-Deepspeed-Zero3-LORA/README.md

 # Experiment 2 : Experiment Setup Using DeepSpeed and LORA

 This experiment leverages the DeepSpeed library to establish a distributed training environment.
 We utilize the Accelerate library to facilitate the configuration and execution of the DeepSpeed setup as defined in the ds_zero3.yaml configuration file.
+We train a T5 model on a DialogueSum dataset.

 ## Setup Instructions